bagder/log/README.md

  - Found myself listed on the weirdest web site: https://www.celebsagewiki.com/daniel-stenberg

+ - I put this weekly report up on github and made it available to the world: https://bagder.github.io/log/ - I will edit out private data and names from the public version.

 ## Blog posts:

  - working on a (curl) docs post